Chapter 11 Sequential methods and trial protocols

 Designing and reporting trials

 A convincing report can only result from a convincing study design.
-Problems should be addressed already in the trial protocol to ensure that choices have not been influenced by the results.
+Potential problems should be addressed already in the trial protocol to ensure that choices have not been influenced by the results.
 These can be for example problems of multiplicity such as which subgroups should be examined, which outcomes are primary and which are secondary, whether outcomes should be compared using baseline information, or whether the outcome variable should be transformed.
-Note that the most important statistical aspects need to be defined already in the study protocol (see Section 6.3.1).
+Note that the most important statistical aspects need to be defined already in the study protocol (see Section 6.4.1).

 Protocol deviations